teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/patent-drawings/pong-patent-1972.png">

-## Public Relations
+### Enforcement and Public Relations

-Finally, remember that an aggressive legal approach can backfire.
+While clones can be infuriating, it's important to remember that aggressive legal tactics can backfire.
 Consider a public relations campaign before, or in tandem with, any legal action.
-A carefully worded copyright infringement letter from a lawyer can be powerful.
+A carefully worded copyright infringement letter from a lawyer can be powerful, especially when it makes you look like the reasonable party.
 The letter should accurately describe the law and similarities between the games, and politely (but firmly) demand that the clone be removed from the app store.

-A cease and desist letter could also suggest changes that the copier could make to the game to avoid an infringement lawsuit.
+The first legal action for apps may involve sending a DMCA takedown notice to the appropriate app store.
 For iOS, You can submit a claim through Apple's [iTunes Content Dispute](https://www.apple.com/legal/internet-services/itunes/appstorenotices/) form.
 For Android, submit through Google's [Legal Removal Requests](https://support.google.com/legal) page.